orangedaisy/bshowco/what-i-do.md

 - User research and testing (most often through interviews)
 - Collecting, shaping, and prioritizing requirements
 - Reconciling those requirements with business and customer goals
+- Collaborating with developers to discover potential pitfalls before design begins
 - Designing the UI
+- Documenting the UI through pattern libraries and design specs
 - Developing the UI
+- Collaborating with developers so they're empowered to implement UI features without me

 I work cross-functionally with customers and their internal representatives, executive management, middle management, and developers to create and deliver